QR Codes

 - This webpage is an intermediate stop at the QR code company, which collects some analytics such as time, date, user location, user computer operating system

-- The QR code company then redirects the user to the final landing page
+- The QR code company then redirects the user to the final landing page (this can be changed, which is what makes it "dynamic")

 - The website sees a new visitor.
 With analytics (thanks to the QR code company), they can link it to the use of the QR Code and other data.